jarusll/the-logs/index.md

 Exwm with evil mode turned out to be a bit of hassle, my browser windows turn read only.
 This is something I'll look into later on.
 Vanilla emacs exwm it is for me for now.

 I looked up about `ssh-add` persistence and I came across `ssh-add -K /path/to/key`.
 Lets see if this works.
+It did prompt me once.
+Let me try again.

 # 2022-04-05